 Treatment of childhood cardiac conditions frequently requires the need for cardiac catheterizations; thus, in most cases, the benefits outweigh the risk.
 However, to reduce risk of cancer later in life, efforts to minimize radiation exposure including duration are warranted.

-Clinical Topics: Cardio-Oncology, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Interventions and Structural Heart Disease
+Clinical Topics: Cardio-Oncology, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Interventions and Structural Heart Disease